estuary/flow/site/docs/reference/Connectors/materialization-connectors/databricks.md

     * A unity catalog
     * A SQL Warehouse
     * A [schema](https://docs.databricks.com/api/workspace/schemas) — a logical grouping of tables in a catalog
-    * A user with a role assigned that grants the appropriate access levels to these resources.
+    * A user or service principal with a role assigned that grants the appropriate access levels to these resources.
 * At least one Flow collection

 :::tip